Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 Next we will need 1 1/2 pounds of andouille sausage (roughly 2 links)

-Andouille sausage is a French and cajun style smoked sausage that is made from pork and has a little spice kick
+Andouille sausage is a French and Cajun style smoked sausage that is made from pork and has a little spice kick

 You can certainly substitute any kind of smoky sausage